-- supporting clients questioning their sexual orientation, and/or grappling with shame and/ fears about impact on family, parents, partners and children
+- supporting clients in early transition or questioning their gender identity / sexual orientation, and/or grappling with shame and/or fears about impact on family, parents, partners and children

-I offer remote sessions by phone or on a secure video platform for those therapists practicing outside the GTA.
+I offer remote sessions on a secure video platform.

 Please see my “Credentials and Trainings” page for more information about my background in these areas, or contact me to discuss whether your supervision or consultation needs fall within my scope of practice.
 I look forward to hearing from you.